 Flashback to 1990s, a typical product would go from ideation to reality via emails (ever heard of lotus organizer?), a few in-person meetings, some phone calls, whiteboard sessions and weeks of planning.
 The entire weekend would be spent on the production release and there was no scope for a “roll-back” in case of a release failure because that would take days.
 It made sense to deploy it to production and go with a “fix-it-as-it-happens” mentality or just move the release date forward without much thought.

 With the advent of broadband, video conferencing slowly replaced conference calls.
-Emergence of technology meant there was new hope for working with remote teams.
+Emergence of technology meant there was new hope for working with remote, distributed teams.
 One of the common phrases of those days was ‘throwing it over a wall,’ which represented the fact that technology could not overcome mindset.
 The concept of geographically dispersed teams started becoming a reality, although most of the remote teams were made up of talented contractors.
 To overcome time-zone challenges, work and work-related requirements were ‘thrown over an imaginary wall.’
 The team on the other side would build to those requirements based on what they understood – or interpreted -and throw the ‘product back over the wall.’
 This worked to an extent because Water Fall as an SDLC allowed for such an interaction and the time-to-market was an ‘impressive’ 9 to 12 months in most cases.
 Unfortunately, this stayed true for some time even after Waterfall was replaced by Agile, which picked up steam towards the end of the first decade.

-In the early part of the second decade (2012-2015) organizations started making a conscious effort to leverage Agile, tools and techniques globally to deliver products as “One Team” – a very popular mantra then, although some might call it a cliché today.
+In the early part of the second decade (2012-2015) organizations started making a conscious effort to leverage Agile, tools and techniques globally to deliver products as “One Global Team” – a very popular mantra then, although some might call it a cliché today.
 Mindset and culture are key elements when you make the shift to Agile.
 Some organizations took longer to move the needle on delivery excellence because of the time it took for the culture of Agile to set in and permeate across the organization.

-Today, the technology landscape has changed dramatically, with the advent of Cloud, PaaS, Automation tools, DevOps practices etc. Tools and platforms to support such practices have made it easier for teams to work together and reduce time-to-market.
+Today, the technology landscape has changed dramatically, with the advent of Cloud, PaaS, Automation tools, DevOps practices etc. Tools and platforms to support such practices have made it easier for global teams to work together and reduce time-to-market.
 Agile has now given way to distributed scaled Agile.
 Jeff Bezos famously said: “In today’s era of volatility, there is no other way but to re-invent.
 The only sustainable advantage you can have over others is agility, that’s it.
 Because nothing else is sustainable, everything else you create, somebody else will replicate.”